How to do a compliance check: starting a compliance check: offshore structures involving Swiss assets and investments: Swiss tax certificates

-If an individual tells you about assets or investments held in Switzerland, not previously disclosed to HMRC, or you suspect evasion activity is linked to any assets located offshore, you must submit the case to the Evasion Referral Team (ERT), as CH402170.
+If an individual tells you about assets or investments held in Switzerland, not previously disclosed to HMRC, or you suspect evasion activity is linked to any assets located offshore, you must submit the case to the Evasion Management Team (EMT), as CH402170.

 Where you establish that the individual holds either

 - a beneficial interest in Swiss assets at 31 December 2010 or

 - has income or gains arising in Switzerland from 1 January 2013 onwards

 you may be presented by the individual with certificates of tax paid from a Swiss institution.

 Where a one-off charge has been paid, the individual will have been provided with